shuhaowu/gioku/README.md

     $ git commit
     $ git push origin master

+Go to your DNS provider and point mrrowl.io to the server.

 Now you can go to http://mrrowl.io and get the same as if you were coming from mrrowl.github.io.

 Some more logistics